How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 Abhinivesa is fear, particularly around death.
 Fear is found on many levels of your everyday life.
 Fear is an insipient, poisonous vine that can wilt and wither every part of your life–if you let it.

-A few of my own personal top fears are the degradation of the environment, rising authoritarianism around the world, not being good enough to make a decent living, and growing old alone.
+A few of my own personal top fears are the degradation of the environment, rising authoritarianism around the world, and growing old alone.

 Although fear of death lives in my heart, its power over me lessens with time.
 As I grow more and more certain that I am not this body, not this personality, the thought of death makes me more curious than afraid.
-I hope that, like my aunt who passed away a couple of years ago, I can reach the place where I feel “ready for the next adventure,” as she said.
+I hope that, like my aunt who passed away in 2020, I can reach the place where I feel “ready for the next adventure,” as she said.

 I want to send my aging body love as I move closer to the end of my life.
 I don’t want the last part of my life to be colored by self-hatred and an inability to fully accept and embrace who I am.